blaugold/daco/packages/daco/README.md

 ````

 Formatting of example code and documentation comments is **recursive**.
 That
-means documentation comments in example code are formatted too.
+means documentation comments in example code are formatted, too.

 The example code is parsed and if it contains syntactic errors they are reported
 with correct line and column numbers.
 This provides a basic check, ensuring that